Xiaohan5349/approw-docs-v1/docs/guides/connections/social.md

 ## Customized Social Authentication

 {{$localeConfig.brandName}} can provide integration with **customized OAuth 2.0 IdPs**.
-You can find more introductions in this <router-link to="/connections/custom-social-provider/" target="_blank"> document </router-link> if you need to integrate with other social platforms which are not supported by Approw now.
+You can find more introductions in this [document](/connections/custom-social-provider/) if you need to integrate with other social platforms which are not supported by Approw now.

 <!--
 ## 微信解决方案